-We’ve written a handy checklist of must-haves for your table, along with some great decoration ideas that’ll help make it extra-special.
+Take a look at our handy checklist of little must-haves for your table, along with some great decoration ideas that’ll help make it extra-special.

-Before you start thinking about all of the accessories and details you’re going to add to your table, you need a good base to start from.
-Tablecloths are the perfect start, and because they’re available in so many different colours and designs you can really build on their design.
+Before you start thinking about all of the accessories and details you’re going to add to your table, you need a good base.
+Tablecloths are the perfect start, and because they’re available in so many different colours and designs you can really build on from this.

 Red, gold or silver ones are perfect for traditional schemes, but classic white tablecloths (perhaps with a touch of silver or gold) are great for a timeless touch and can be used all year round.
 Equally, if you love your table and don’t want to cover it up, opt for a Christmas table runner instead.
 These can add just as much style as a tablecloth, if not even more.